Tolerate It: Music and lyrics

 "Tolerate It" is a slow building piano ballad that runs for four minutes and five seconds.
 It features an odd time signature; Dessner said the song was set in a signature, while Jon Pareles of The New York Times and Nate Jones of Vulture thought it was in a signature.
 The midtempo production contains bass guitar, cello, percussion, violin, and skittering synth beats with recurring keyboard chord patterns.
 Critics described the piano as "solemn, chilly", "muffled", and "frosty".
 Ray Finlayson of Beats Per Minute opined that the song could have fit on Folklore because he thought it had similar musical elements.

 "Tolerate It" was inspired by the novel Rebecca by Daphne du Maurier (pictured).

 "Tolerate It" details the difficulties of loving someone who undervalues their relationship; Swift wrote that the track is about "ambivalent toleration" and that it was inspired by the Daphne du Maurier novel Rebecca (1938).
-In the lyrics, it describes an unstable relationship between two characters with a big age gap, narrated from the young woman's perspective.
+In the lyrics, it describes an unstable relationship between two characters with a wide age gap, narrated from the young woman's perspective.
 She delivers "acts of service" to her partner, such as setting the table with "the fancy shit".
 The woman admits that she has worth and professes about it ("I know my love should be celebrated"), yet is faced with indifference ("but you tolerate it").
 Swift employs her upper register as the woman realizes that she has the power to leave the relationship: "You assume I'm fine, but what would you do if I / Break free and leave us in ruins [...] / Gain the weight of you then lose it / Believe me, I could do it".

 Some critics drew similarities to other songs and a few highlighted lyrics from the track.
 In The Guardian, the music journalist Alexis Petridis thought that Swift inhabited the character of a "disenchanted wife" on "Tolerate It" and believed it evoked the one on the Smiths' song "Asleep" (1985).
 Rolling Stones writer Rob Sheffield found the track to be more in line to a 1970s Carole King song.
 Emily Algar from Atwood Magazine interpreted the lyric, "I made you my temple, my mural, my sky/ Now I'm begging for footnotes in the story of your life", to be the feeling of loving someone who loves you less.
 For Katherine Rodgers of The Quietus, she thought the lyric, "You're so much older, and wiser, and I", revealed the age difference of the relationship.